jakobnissen/BinBencher.jl/README.md

 > applications.
 > There is [recent work to improve this](https://github.com/JuliaLang/Pkg.jl/pull/3772), so hopefully BinBencher will be easier
 > to install and run by the time the work is done some time in 2025.

+## Files
+The NCBI taxonomy file can be found on [the releases page](https://github.com/jakobnissen/BinBencher.jl/releases/).